NASTaR: NovaSAR Automated Ship Target Recognition Dataset: Benchmark Experiments

 Table~\ref{tab:ResultsInShoreOffshore} presents classification results, comparing model performance when trained on all the ships located in inshore or offshore areas.
 Inshore environments pose significant challenges due to the presence of land and infrastructure, which introduce additional scattering effects.
 These areas are characterized by cluttered backgrounds from static objects such as ports and buildings, making it difficult to distinguish ships from surrounding structures.
 The proximity to land also results in strong backscatter and land-sea boundary confusion, while small vessels with low radar cross-sections are particularly difficult to detect amid high clutter.
 Furthermore, multipath reflections and shadowing caused by coastal infrastructure can distort radar returns.
 Offshore areas, by contrast, present different challenges.
 The low contrast between ships and sea clutter, especially under rough conditions involving strong currents and waves, can produce scattering patterns and speckle noise that mimic or obscure ship signatures, particularly for small or low-profile vessels.
 Additionally, the motion of ships can introduce distortions such as azimuthal smearing, further complicating detection and classification.

-To provide a more detailed analysis, classification results for ships in offshore and inshore areas are presented separately in Table~\ref{tab:ResultsOffShore} and Table~\ref{tab:ResultsInShore}.
+To provide a more detailed analysis, classification results for ships in offshore and inshore areas are presented separately in Table~\ref{tab:ResultsOffShore} and Table~\ref{tab:ResultsInShore}, additionally, per-class analyses are provided in S3 of the Supplementary material.
 In general, offshore scenarios exhibit better performance, with higher accuracy and precision.
 On the one hand, this can be attributed to factors as discussed above—namely, the presence of backscattering contributions from land and infrastructure in inshore areas, which can diminish the relative scattering from ships and hinder their identification, especially in lower-resolution imagery.
 However, this could also be considered indicative of the importance of ship wakes as discriminative features in identifying maritime platforms, since such features are not present inshore.
 Another contributing factor may also be the smaller number of samples available in inshore regions.
 This is reflected in the robustness of the offshore results (Table~\ref{tab:ResultsOffShore}), which show lower variation across the ten-fold cross-validation experiments, compared to higher fluctuations in the inshore results (Table~\ref{tab:ResultsInShore}).

+Compared with higher-resolution datasets such as OpenSARShip \cite{huang2017opensarship, li2017opensarship2} and FUSAR \cite{hou2020fusar}, the lower performance of NASTaR can be attributed to the smaller dataset size, the moderate resolution of NovaSAR Stripmap imagery, and the mission’s low‑cost design.
+Nevertheless, the results show clear gains over earlier S-band studies \cite{Kamirul2024, rizaev2022synthwakesar}, which relied heavily on simulations and confirm that S-band measurements provide useful discriminatory information for ship-type classification.

+To demonstrate the utility of the wake subset, we performed an additional experiment on the three most challenging classes in NASTaR (Cargo, Passenger, and Tanker).
+For each vessel with an available wake patch, we trained a 10-fold classifier using (i) the wake patches themselves and (ii) the corresponding main ship patches.
+Table~\ref{tab:wake_vs_mainship} summarizes the resulting performance.The results show that models trained on wake patches consistently outperform those trained on the corresponding main ship patches across all metrics.
+This is notable because Cargo, Passenger, and Tanker vessels exhibit substantial overlap in shape and velocity characteristics (see Fig.~\ref{fig:ShapeViolin}), making them difficult to distinguish in moderate-resolution SAR imagery.
+The wake patterns provide additional discriminative cues, supporting the relevance and usefulness of the dedicated wake subset in NASTaR.